Making Parole Decisions

 • Recommendation from the warden or superintendent of the facility where the inmate is incarcerated

 Other requirements considered are the status of program completion and the person’s adjustment to prison.
 Incarcerated individuals need to remain misconduct free.
-The Parole Board looks at all misconducts, but generally expects people to be misconduct-free for at least a year before release.
+The Parole Board looks at all misconducts - this includes all Class I and Class II misconducts - but generally expects people to be misconduct-free for at least a year before release.

 After the Interview, the decision to grant or refuse parole is recorded.
 The Board Action is the only public record that documents the decision of the Parole Board to grant or deny parole.
 All other records, reports and other written information, evaluations and opinions are protected, confidential and privileged under 37 Pa.
 Code § 61.2.